Haxprox/etoken-checker/README.md

 ```
 bash ewatcher-install.sh
 ```
-**You will be prompted to specify your current eToken or smart card ID, agent parameters and systemd/autostart daemon ways.**
+**You will be prompted to specify your current eToken, smart card or Yubikey ID, agent parameters and systemd/autostart daemon ways.**

 **NOTE**: The script is based on `Systemd` and built-in desktop `autostart` feature.
 `Systemd` way doesn't support desktop notifications.
 The preferable way is to choose `autostart` option.